 • Shoes should be closed toe and low heeled

-• Pupils are encouraged to wear a plain red or white baseball cap at lunch times and break times during the summer
+• Pupils are encouraged to wear a cap at lunch times and break times during the summer

 • All items of clothing should be clearly named

-• Jewellery must not be worn except a watch or simple stud earrings which must be removed or taped over for PE
+• Jewellery must not be worn except a watch or simple stud earrings which must be removed or taped over for PE.
+SMART watches and those with recording devices may not be worn.

 • No nail varnish